wp-plugins/speed-booster-pack/readme.txt

 = 2.2 =
 * Fixed option to disable all CSS Async features on mobile devices.
 * Fixed incompatibility with WPtouch plugin.
-Thanks [@DevilIce](http://profiles.wordpress.org/devilice) for the [bug report](wordpress.org/support/topic/css-asynchronously-and-wptouch-issue).
+Thanks to [@DevilIce](http://profiles.wordpress.org/devilice) for the [bug report](http://wordpress.org/support/topic/css-asynchronously-and-wptouch-issue).
 * Update function wp_is_mobile() on lazy load images to really disabled this feature on mobile devices.

 = 2.1 =